eclipse-opendut/opendut/doc/src/user-manual/edgar/troubleshooting.md

   journalctl -u opendut-edgar
   ```

+  There is also a monitoring dashboard available at the `monitoring` subdomain, for example at `monitoring.opendut.local`.

   You can configure the log level of EDGAR via the environment variable `OPENDUT_LOG`, by setting it in the SystemD file.
   For example, to only show INFO logging and above, set it as `OPENDUT_LOG=info`.
   For more fine-grained control, see the documentation here: <https://docs.rs/tracing-subscriber/latest/tracing_subscriber/filter/struct.EnvFilter.html#directives>